damolaosho/-heart-diesease-classification/README.md

 This model was written in python

-Using features such as age,sex and others to predict if a patient has a heart disease
+Using features such as age,sex and others to predict if a patient has heart disease

+Some context
+Target
+1- means heart disease
+0- means no heart disease